owulveryck/blog/content/post/choreography.md

 both machines are part of an etcd cluster.
 The topology is composed of 8 nodes with dependencies which can be represented like this (same example as the one I used in a previous post):
 <img class="img-responsive" src="/blog/assets/images/digraph1.png" alt="digraph example"/>

+Nodes 0-3 are targeted on the chromebook while nodes 5-7 are targeted on the BSD machine.

 The topology is described as a simple yaml file [here](https://github.com/owulveryck/khoreia/blob/e32af3d77d0b57bf36b68a2460e5a47132f29118/samples/topology.yaml)